inasafe/inasafe/docs/reporting-standards.md

 - **Version**: <version of InaSAFE used>
 - logos of BNPB, Australian Aid, GFDRR

 _Disclaimer_: InaSAFE has been jointly developed by the Indonesian Government-BNPB, the Australian Government, the World Bank-GFDRR and independent contributors.
 These agencies and the individual software developers of InaSAFE take no responsibility for the correctness of outputs from InaSAFE or decisions derived as a consequence.
-**General:** Capitalise first letter only in marginalia titles

 # Reports